-There’s two main overarching categories of marketing.
-Most businesses use a blend of both, but will place the bulk of their budget and emphasis on one or the other.
+There are two main overarching categories of marketing.
+Most businesses use a blend of both but will place the bulk of their budget and emphasis on one or the other.
 You can even think of it as having to do with the “personality” of your business.

 Many people call outbound marketing just plain “marketing” — it’s what most people traditionally think of when they think of marketing.
 This category includes methods like…

 - Advertising (whether in newspaper, magazines, at bus stops, on television, radio, or via digital)

 When you’re doing outbound marketing, you typically start with some knowledge of your customers, such as where they are likely to live or shop, what media they like to watch, even what political party they might most identify with.
 Then you go out and put your advertising in the places you believe that type of person will see it – that might be direct to their doorstep through direct mail, or in the form of advertising.

 Inbound marketing is focused on attracting customers who have already self-identified themselves as wanting the products or services you offer, by creating content and incentives that will feed their interest and make you a natural search destination.
 If you’re pursuing an inbound marketing strategy, then most likely the cornerstones of your marketing plan will involve…

 - Search engine optimization (SEO)